 In case you take a hiking backpack, you’ll need to leave your photography backpack at home.
 Apparently, you can’t carry two bags!

 In this case, you may need to have a photo bag to move around the camp.
 I prefer Lowepro and Kata for their photography backpacks and bags.
+You can also try out a photographer vest for packing extra gear.

 Depending on the weather you may need some gloves to keep your hands warm.
 You can’t get away with some regular warm gloves because they will block all your fingers.
 And you need at least one finger to manipulate the shutter button and all the wheels on camera.